Learn to Can Tomatoes, Step by Step

-Early autumn is a time of year that my wife JoAnn and I look forward to canning time.
+Early autumn is a time of year when my wife and I look forward to canning time.
 JoAnn loves to can peaches, pears, peppers, and especially tomatoes.
-Those bright red harbingers of great sauces fill our garden baskets for a few precious weeks and a flurry of canning makes winter a bit easier to face; we have summer in jars.
+Those bright red harbingers of great sauces fill our garden baskets for a few precious weeks, and a flurry of canning makes winter a bit easier to face; we have summer in jars.

 Start the process by checking the jars for any chips around the top edge of the rim where the jar and lid meet.
 Anything less than a smooth rim will cause the seal to fail.
 Wash the jars with dish soap and water.
 Be sure to rinse the jars thoroughly.

-Bring a canner full of water to a rapid boil then dip the jars into the water for about 10 seconds to sterilize the jars.
-Place the hot jars inverted on a clean cotton dishtowel.
+Bring a canner full of water to a rapid boil, then dip the jars into the water for about 10 seconds to sterilize them.
+Place the hot jars inverted on a clean cotton dish towel.

 Working quickly is the key to good canning results.
 Heating the sauce before filling the jars will make the process go quicker and lessens the chance of the jars’ heat-cracking when lowered into the hot water bath.
 We try to start filling the jars while they’re still warm from the sterilizing process.
 We use a canning funnel that has a fill mark molded into the neck.
-About a 1/4in. to 1/2in. headspace (empty space between the top of the sauce and the rim of the jar) is necessary to keep the sauce from expanding out of the jar during the hot water bath, ruining the seal.
+About a 1/4 in. to 1/2 in. headspace (empty space between the top of the sauce and the rim of the jar) is necessary to keep the sauce from expanding out of the jar during the hot water bath and thereby ruining the seal.

-When the timer sounds turn off the burner and lift the jar rack to the high position.
+When the timer sounds, turn off the burner and lift the jar rack to the high position.
 It’s a good idea to get the jars out of the canner immediately.
-Use the jar lifter to remove the jars placing them on a cloth.
+Use the jar lifter to remove the jars, then place them on a cloth.
 I also immediately wipe the standing water off the lid.
-As the jars, cool vacuum forms under the lid pulling the center of the lid down causing an audible click or snap, a good sound as this assures a good seal has formed.
-After the jars have cooled check to make sure the lids have sealed.
-The lid will be depressed in the center and a light tap will result in a dull thud.
-If the lid isn’t sealed you can simply put the jar in the fridge and either use it in the next few weeks or add it to the next batch of canning tomato sauce.
+As the jars cool, a vacuum forms under the lids, pulling the center of the lids down and causing an audible click or snap; this sound ensures that a good seal has formed.
+After the jars have cooled, check to make sure the lids have sealed.
+The lids will be depressed in the center, and a light tap will result in a dull thud.
+If a lid isn’t sealed, you can simply put the jar in the fridge and either use it in the next few weeks or add it to the next batch of canning tomato sauce.

-I use a fine point marker to date the jars on the lid making it easy to keep track of my pantry inventory; the oldest dates are used first.
+I use a fine-point marker to date the jars on the lid, making it easy to keep track of my pantry inventory; the oldest jars are used first.

 Store your canned goods in a dry, cool, dark place.
-Properly stored tomatoes will keep for at least a couple of years and I’ve had some that got lost in the pantry that was still fine after several years.
+Properly stored tomatoes will keep for at least a couple of years, and I’ve had some that got lost in the pantry that were still fine after several years.